 Public Health Review Team

-School of Health and Related Research
+Sheffield Centre for Health and Related Research

 The job of the team is to carry out evidence reviews which will look for, bring together and evaluate research that has already been carried out.
 Public health evidence reviews can examine research on a wide range of topics which have an impact on the health and wellbeing of the population, either as a whole or for specific communities or groups.